 For details about the metro, see HERE.

-The subway in Thessaloniki is also a kind of MUSEUM because it displays numerous archaeological treasures that were unearthed during the construction of the subway.
+An interesting and novel feature is that the Thessaloniki metro, following the example of the Athens metro, will also include a museum where artifacts found during the construction of the metro will be exhibited.
+Thus, the metro can be a very interesting option for getting to know the cultural and historical heritage of Thessaloniki.
 Another reason for a nice ride.
-Read more about what was found on which metro route here: Archaeological treasure discovered during the construction of the Thessaloniki metro: from the ancient past to the present day (with many photos).
+Find out more about what was discovered on which metro route here: Archaeological treasure discovered during the construction of the Thessaloniki metro: from the ancient past to the present day (with many photos).

 Thessaloniki Public Transport Prices